pfrazee/pfrazee.github.io/_posts/2017-11-04-auditable-servers-through-secure-ledgers.md

 Whether decentralized consensus solves the question of ownership is dependant on circumstance.
 For it to work, ownership is never supposed to be concentrated beyond 50% -- but that's just a question of how much money you're willing to spend.
 [It has already happened before.](https://arstechnica.com/information-technology/2014/06/after-reaching-51-network-power-bitcoin-mining-pool-says-trust-us/)
-Because you don't need permission to buy hashing power and then participate in Bitcoin, there's no reason a "51% attack" won't happen in the future.
+Because you don't need permission to buy hashing power and then participate in Bitcoin, there's no way a "51% attack" can be stopped.

 Decentralized consensus also fails to consider the political reality of human networks.
 The protocols need changes over time, and changes mean governance.
 In Bitcoin, acceptance of a change is signalled by the miners - once some percent of the miners agree, the change is accepted.
-This means that hashing power is used to drive governance, and so the political system is essentially plutocratic.
+This means that hashing power is used as a measure of voting power, and so the political system is essentially plutocratic.
 How is that significantly different than the board of a publicly traded company?

 This is why I'm unimpressed with decentralized consensus as a political solution.
-Bitcoin has been wildly unstable, with controversies and forks happening querterly, and I suspect stability will actually mean "dominant ownership."
+Bitcoin has been wildly unstable, with controversies and forks happening querterly.
+I personally suspect stability will actually mean "dominant ownership."
 It doesn't seem like a unique victory over political realities, and it comes with the <a href="https://motherboard.vice.com/en_us/article/ywbbpm/bitcoin-mining-electricity-consumption-ethereum-energy-climate-change" title="One Bitcoin Transaction Now Uses as Much Energy as Your House in a Week">high cost of Proof-of-Work</a>.

 <br>